OmarHeshamGaballa/Ansible-playbook-to-install-and-provision-sonatype-nexus3/README.md

 # Installing_Nexus3_using_Ansible

-##Ansible
+## Ansible

-Ansible is an open-source, cross-platform tool for resource provisioning automation that DevOps professionals
+Ansible is an open-source, cross-platform tool for resource provisioning automation that DevOps professionals popularly use for continuous delivery of software code by taking advantage of an “infrastructure as code” approach

-##Nexus
+## Nexus

 ![1_2b4k1_SmKkNRgqZV-NMFQg](https://user-images.githubusercontent.com/122731503/230691133-883885a9-e5fa-417c-9165-87c05c11cd50.png)

 Nexus by Sonatype is a repository manager that organizes, stores and distributes artifacts needed for development.
 With Nexus, developers can completely control access to, and deployment of, every artifact in an organization from a single location, making it easier to distribute software

-##Prerequisite
+## Prerequisite

 1- Installing Ansible to the master server , You can see the guide from Here (https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html)

 2- Making SSH connection to the client server which nexus will be installed on

-##Installation
+## Installation

 Just go to the file path and run the following Command :)